showvikbiswas/showvikbiswas.github.io/content/posts/pointers/index.md

   - pointers
 ---

+# Intro

 A statement made by a teacher during my undergraduate C course: "Pointers can be your best friend if you know them well, or they can be your nemesis".
+That itself is a statement and a half - for it well and truly has resonated with much of my low level programming for academic and personal projects.
+The ability to manipulate memory in the most versatile ways is best projected in C, and can only be achieved with the help of pointers.

+# C Pointers